davedevelopment/phpmig/README.md

 ---------------------

 By default you have to provide the path to migrations directory.
-But you can organize your migrations script by modules and have severam migrations directory.
+But you can organize your migrations script by modules and have several migrations directory.
 To do this you can provide an array of files to the container :

 ``` php